 How Long Can I Keep an Open Bottle of Vintage Port?
 Longer than you think – certainly longer than I used to think!
 Young Vintage Port is a very robust wine, and while exposure to oxygen will start it on the road to oxidation and fading, the process can take quite a while.
 Left on a counter at room temperature, an open bottle of young Vintage Port will slowly open and evolve, losing some if its primary fruit but often releasing other interesting flavors in its place.
 You’ll probably notice some change on the second and third days and then accelerating changes through day five.
 At some point, the wine will start to taste a little flat – but a full week of good drinking isn’t out of the question.

 If you refrigerate the wine between servings, the time frame gets longer.
 Open a bottle, enjoy some on night one and then put it in the fridge at the end of the evening.
 Come back to it in a week – it will have evolved some, but still be full of fruit and vigor.
 The following week, less fruit but maybe some really interesting tar and earthiness.
 And, in week three, probably less compelling than at first … but still very tasty and fun!

 Of course, the older the wine, the faster it will evolve with air, but in general, wines aged 20 years or less will hold up well even after they’ve been open a while.

 Have more questions?
-Send us an email or give us a call and we’ll do our best to help you out!
+Send us an email at email@example.com or give us a call at 703.356.6500 and we’ll do our best to help you out!